acme-networks/acme-public-docs/terms-of-use/terms-of-service_en.md

 AcmeVPN strictly adheres to a no-log policy and is committed to protecting your privacy and data security.
 For details on data collection, use, and protection, please refer to Article 4 to 15 of the Privacy Policy regarding policy of data processing.

 ### 3.1 Cookies Usage
 Our website uses cookies to enhance user experience.
-For details on categories, purposes, and management of cookies, please refer to Article 7 of the Privacy Policy regarding cookie policy.
+For details on categories, purposes, and management of cookies, please refer to Article 7 of the Privacy Policy regarding cookies policy.

 ## 4. Modification of Terms